andriluca/AY2021_Project_1-1/README.md

 	1. *Period 1s, DC 100%*: EXT\_EEPROM is resetting (the pulse duration depends on the n° of pages been written).
 1. **External LED**: switches on when EXT\_EEPROM is being read and data are sent through UART.

+## Beta

+It's also available a beta version that includes the partial reading of the FIFO registers when a print event occurs before Watermark.
+To test this version it's possible to remove the *// BETA VERSION* comments in main branch or, without further efforts, by compiling the code in the last commit of the branch "Partial\_reading".

 ## For more technical info